 Similarly, mobile phones used in hazardous areas like refineries must also adhere to strict safety standards.
 Devices classified as intrinsically safe or flameproof must be specially designed, particularly their batteries to comply with certifications such as UL, the ATEX Directive, or IECEx, which validate their safe use in explosive atmospheres.

-Intrinsically Safe Solutions by BARTEC
+Intrinsically safe solutions by BARTEC

 BARTEC offers a range of products, including smartphones , tablets, handheld computers and scanners, Real Time Location System (RTLS) and wireless products and also enclosures, junction boxes, control stations and Human Machine Interfaces (HMIs) that are certified for use in hazardous areas and are also intrinsically safe: